DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 poetry poly create base --name my_example_aws_lambda
 ```

-##### Options
-`--description`
-Add a brick description.
-Will be added as a docstring, and in the brick-specific README
-(if it is enabled in the `resources` section of the workspace config).

 Add a project:

 ``` shell
 # This command will create a project - i.e. a pyproject.toml in a project folder.
 No code in this folder.
 poetry poly create project --name my_example_aws_lambada_project
 ```

+##### Options
+`--description`
+Add a brick description.
+The description will be added as a docstring.
+Also in the brick-specific README (when set to enabled in the `resources` section of the workspace config).

 #### Info
 Show info about the workspace: